mdbond/Quandary-Public/README.md

 ### Quandary-Public

-Read quandary.pdf for complete documentation.
+See quandary.pdf for complete documentation.